Back to Silas S. Brown's home page

-- Set the Android or iOS browser app to completely remove existing ruby elements.
+- Set the Android browser app to completely remove existing ruby elements.
 Use this when you expect to replace a site's own annotation with a completely different type of annotation.
-This overrides --existing-ruby-js-fixes.
+If you also supply --existing-ruby-js-fixes and

 - Set the Android browser app to 'shortcut' Yarowsky-like collocation decisions when adding glosses to existing ruby over 2 or more characters, so that words normally requiring context to be found are more likely to be found without context (this may be needed because adding glosses to existing ruby is done without regard to context)

 - User-visible name of the Android app

 - Assume the code has already been generated by a previous run, and just run the compiler